WattsOfCode/WattsOfCode/README.md

   ideas together.

 ## 💬 Ask Me About
-- My projects (TextRPG or Calculator)
+- My projects (DMScreen, Calculator, or the Secret Project)
-- Tips for getting started with Java or Python
+- Tips for getting started with Java, Python, web or game design
 - My thoughts on AI and its possibilities

 ## 📫 Get in Touch